Oakley Capital Investments (LON:OCI) Sets New 52-Week High at $296.00

-Separately, Jefferies Financial Group restated a “buy” rating on shares of Oakley Capital Investments in a research note on Thursday, January 28th.
+Separately, Jefferies Financial Group reaffirmed a “buy” rating on shares of Oakley Capital Investments in a research note on Thursday, January 28th.

-The company has a market capitalization of £555.14 million and a P/E ratio of 8.24.
-The company has a fifty day moving average price of GBX 286.08 and a 200 day moving average price of GBX 260.78.

 About Oakley Capital Investments (LON:OCI)